fastlane/docs/docs/getting-started/ios/screenshots.md

 ## Setting Up _snapshot_

 1. Create a new UI Test target in your Xcode project (See the top part of [this article](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line))
-1. Run `snapshot init` in your project folder
+1. Run `fastlane snapshot init` in your project folder
 1. Add the `./SnapshotHelper.swift` file to your UI Test target (You can move the file anywhere you want)
 1. (Objective C only) Add the bridging header to your test class.
     - `#import "MYUITests-Swift.h"`